TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects/Fluidtemplate/DataProcessing.rst

 ======================

 The :php:`DatabaseQueryProcessor` works like the code from the Content Object CONTENT, except for just handing over the result as array.
-A :ts:`FLUIDTEMPLATE` can then simply iterate over processed data automatically.
+A :typoscript:`FLUIDTEMPLATE` can then simply iterate over processed data automatically.